 When you withdraw money from a qualified retirement plan, it is subject to income tax.
 This is also true for any beneficiaries or heirs who receive funds after you pass away.
 There is no way around the tax.
 You and your beneficiaries can count on it.

 A retirement plan can be a tax-efficient and simple way to include the Michigan Tech Fund in your estate plan.
-A bequest of part or all of your IRA allows you to make full use of your funds during your lifetime, after which the charity of your choosing will benefit in the future from what remains.
+A bequest of part or all of your IRA allows you to make full use of your funds during your lifetime, after which the charity of your choosing will benefit in the future tax-free from the full value of what remains.

 As an alternative to leaving retirement assets to loved ones, consider leaving appreciated stock instead.
 Your heirs will receive the stock income tax-free and with a basis equal to its value when the stock is received.
 Income tax is due only when the stock is sold, and only the amount in excess of the stepped-up basis is subject to tax.